Healthy Homes Assessment Bluff Hill

 Draught Stopping Bluff Hill

-If a draught can be felt through gaps that are too large or holes or holes, it needs to be sealed.
+If a draught is felt through gaps that are too large or holes or holes, it needs to be closed.

 What are the most unreasonable gaps or holes?

-Check out the complete details to the Healthy Homes draught stopping requirements.
+Get the complete information of the Healthy Homes draught stopping requirements.

 draught stopping building inspections